Skip to Main Content

 Treatment of Chiari Malformations depends upon the type of malformation, the severity of tissue injury, and symptoms.
 Most patients with Chiari Type 1 Malformation do not have symptoms or limitations.

-There are many causes of neck and headache other CM.
+There are many causes of neck pain and headaches other than CM.
 Not all headaches and neck pain in patients with CM type 1 are due to malformation.
-The upper cervical spine is complex and requires a dedicated and compassionate team of experts to clearly establish an accurate diagnosis.
+The upper cervical spine is complex and requires a dedicated and compassionate team of experts to establish an accurate diagnosis.

-If you or a loved one have ongoing neck, headache, and dizziness that has not responded to conservative treatment, please schedule a telephone candidacy discussion with a board-certified, fellowship-trained physician.
-At the Centeno-Schultz Clinic, we are experts in the evaluation and treatment of upper neck injuries.
-From the comfort of your home or office learn what treatment options are available for you.
+If you or a loved one has ongoing neck, headache, and dizziness that has not responded to conservative treatment, please schedule a telephone candidacy discussion with a board-certified, fellowship-trained physician.

 Our Doctors Who Treat Chiari Malformations